Ethel90/SystemDesign/README.md

 # SystemDesign

 - Course in 2020
-- First semester of Sophomore
+- First semester of sophomore